 7.0 e Construction type: New construction projects have the greatest physical impact on the surrounding community, and thus should provide a clear justification for the choice of location and how the project will impact (positively or negatively) the immediate surrounding neighborhood.
 Adaptive reuse projects should justify the impact of the converted use on the surrounding area.
 The rehabilitation of vacant/abandoned buildings should explain why the particular building(s) was selected and the impact its restoration will have on nearby properties and the neighborhood.
 Preservation projects of occupied buildings generally may or may not have any impact on the surrounding neighborhood.
 Finally, larger projects of any type tend to have greater impacts than smaller projects.
 7.0 e Neighborhood needs: Neighborhood needs can be demonstrated in several ways.
-The most significant method, for example, is when the project is the outcome of a participatory neighborhood planning process that has identified the strategic importance of specific sites and buildings as part of a larger neighborhood development plan.
-A similar though less formal method is when a building or site has been identified by a community group as very important for redevelopment (e.g. perhaps it is a major eyesore at a key location) Neighborhood needs may also be supported by data that demonstrate there is a shortage of a particular housing type (e.g. units for single people, large families, etc.).
-7.0 e Citywide needs : If the project is intended to serve more of a citywide housing need for example, supportive housing for the disabled, elderly, and/or homeless the applicant should provide information supporting the need for that housing and as well as the choice of location versus other possible locations.
+The most significant method, for example, is when the project is the outcome of a participatory neighborhood planning process that has identified the strategic importance of specific sites and 7.0 e Citywide needs: If the project is intended to serve more of a citywide housing need for example, supportive housing for the disabled, elderly, and/or homeless the applicant should provide information supporting the need for that housing and as well as the choice of location versus other possible locations.
 7.0 e Community support: Ideally, all projects will have already established firm community support.
 This is not always possible, however.
 The project should be able to demonstrate local neighborhood support and/or the support of citywide organizations, to the extent the project is serving a broader citywide need.
 If support has not been established at the time of application, the applicant must submit a plan for further outreach that is appropriate to the type of project being proposed.
 It is important for projects serving citywide needs to establish meaningful contact with local abutters and neighborhood organizations.
 It is also important to establish a greater level of support for projects that will have significant physical impacts (e.g. a large new construction project).
 Final funding commitments will be made only following successful completion of the outreach plan.
-7.0 e How Project Basing is Consistent with the PHA Plan The BHA has elected to convert tenant-based assistance to project based assistance to encourage new construction and rehabilitation.
-Project based housing provides long term assets which are dedicated to housing persons of low income, as well as special needs tenants.
-These units will not experience fluctuations in availability and price to which the general housing market is subject.
-8.0 Capital Improvements.
-Please complete Parts 8.1 through 8.3, as applicable.
+7.0 e How Project Basing is Consistent with the PHA Plan The BHA has elected to convert tenant-based assistance to project based assistance to encourage new construction and rehabilitation 8.0